KuskIV/ml_exam_notes/notes/03 - SVM.md

 ### Overlapping Class Distribution

 The idea of a training dataset without overlap is unrealistic.
-We therefore need to modify the SVM to allow some training poitns to be misclassified.
+We therefore need to modify the SVM to allow some training points to be misclassified.
 The penalty is a linear function of the distance and in order to do this, a slack variable greater or equal to 0 is introduced.
 Each datapoint has a slackvariable, where:

-- $S=0$ means it is insdie the correct margin boundry
+- $S=0$ means it is inside the correct margin boundary
-- $0<S\leq1$ means it is inside the margin, but on the correct side of the decision boundry.
+- $0<S\leq1$ means it is inside the margin, but on the correct side of the decision boundary.
-- $S>1$ means it is on the wrong side of the decision boundry and is misclassified.
+- $S>1$ means it is on the wrong side of the decision boundary and is misclassified.

 In the slides, this was mentioned as a simplification, but it was: The idea was that we want to calibrate $w,b$ so that for support vectors $x_n$:
 $$y_n(w*x_n+b)=1$$
 meaning, we want to multiply the margin with some value so it equals one (normalize the values).
 This is how we can always compare with 0, 1 and greater than 1.

-The goal is to maximize the margin while softly penalizing points that lie on the wrong side of the maring boundry.
+The goal is to maximize the margin while softly penalizing points that lie on the wrong side of the margin boundary.
 We maximize:

 $$C\sum_{n=1}^{N}S_n+\frac{1}{2}\left \| w \right \|^2$$